jomjol/AI-on-the-edge-device-docs/docs/StatusLED-BlinkCodes.md

 ### `File delete error`

 A basic check of SD card is performed at boot.
-Failed to delelte the test file.
+Failed to delete the test file.
 Most likely SD card is defective.
 Please check logs with log viewer in reduced web interface or serial console output for further error indication or try another card.

 Recommendation: Format or try another card

 ### `Folder / File presence failed`

 A basic check of SD card is performed at boot.
-One or more menadatory folder / file are not found on SD card.
+One or more mandatory folder / file are not found on SD card.
 Please check logs with log viewer in reduced web interface or serial console output for further error indication.

 Recommendation: Repeat installation using AI-on-the-edge-device__update__*.zip

-## Source CAM_INIT: Camera initialization
+## Source `CAM_INIT`: Camera initialization

 ### `Camera init failed (details console)`

 !!!
 NOTE
     Critical error, normal boot not possible.
 Reduced WebUI is going to be loaded for further diagnostic possibilities or redo firmware update.

-A general camera initialization error occured.
+A general camera initialization error occurred.
 Please check logs with log viewer in reduced web interface or serial console output for further error indication.

 Recommendation: Check for proper electrical connection, whether camera model is supported and whether power supply is sufficient.

 ### `Camera framebuffer check failed`

 The framebuffer of the camera was not readable.
-The firmware will trying to continue regular boot, but further errors can occur which block regular processing.
+The firmware tries to continue regular boot, but further errors can occur which block regular processing.
 Please check logs with logfile viewer if processing is behaving irregular.

-Recommendation: Check for proper electrical commenection, wether camera model is supported and wether power supply is suffcient.
+Recommendation: Check for proper electrical connection, whether camera model is supported and whether power supply is sufficient.

 ## Source PSRAM_INIT: External RAM (SPI RAM) initialization